Balmoral Fire Station: History

 Balmoral's iconic timber fire station, designed by Atkinson and Conrad, was opened on 15 March 1927.

 Between 1860 and 1868 there were five attempts to form a fire fighting service for Brisbane.
 Each brigade struggled to survive unable to attract a viable subscription base and hampered by inadequate equipment and an unreliable water supply.
 The establishment of an effective fire service did not enjoy a high priority among civic and government leaders.

 A fifth brigade, the City Volunteer Fire Brigade, was established in 1868 under rules which provided for better financial control and management through the Fire Brigade Board.
-These arrangements were consolidated by the Fire Brigades Act of 1881 under which it was established that the Brigade was to be funded for fire services from contributions by the Queensland State Government, Brisbane Municipal Council, insurance companies and subscriptions.
+These arrangements were consolidated by the Fire Brigades Act 1881 under which it was established that the Brigade was to be funded for fire services from contributions by the Queensland State Government, Brisbane Municipal Council, insurance companies and subscriptions.
 In 1889 the first full-time firemen were employed and a permanent fire brigade was established.
-A new headquarters, designed by H.W.
-Atkinson, was completed on the corner of Ann and Edwards Streets (on a corner of the Normal School site) in 1890.
+A new headquarters, designed by H. W. Atkinson, was completed on the corner of Ann and Edwards Streets (on a corner of the Normal School site) in 1890.
 This began a long association between the Fire Brigade and the various architectural firms with whom he was associated.

 The fire fighting needs of the city increased as Brisbane continued to develop.
-A number of fire brigades were formed early after The Fire Brigades Act Amendment Act of 1902 allowed local authorities to establish boards and brigades.
+A number of fire brigades were formed early after the Fire Brigades Act Amendment Act 1902 allowed local authorities to establish boards and brigades.
 Those formed were voluntary bodies with only the superintendent and immediate assistants receiving a salary.
-The Fire Brigades Act of 1920 rationalised the network of fire brigades in Brisbane and suburbs, centralising control under the Metropolitan Fire Brigades Board in 1921.
+The Fire Brigades Act 1920 rationalised the network of fire brigades in Brisbane and suburbs, centralising control under the Metropolitan Fire Brigades Board in 1921.